 While a good working environment is paramount, fair compensation also factors into nurse job satisfaction.
 Even though companies are now offering huge signing bonuses, many healthcare businesses are, at the same time, trying to keep nursing salaries down.
 Instead of signing bonuses, offer fair starting salaries and wage increases.

 Honestly, what nurses want out of a job is what anyone wants out of a job.
-They want a place where they can grow professionally, where their skills are respected, and where they’re compensated fairly.
+They want a place with growth opportunities, a respectful environment, and fair compensation.
 Incentives for nurses don’t have to take the form of huge checks.
 Small perks, coupled with a fantastic working environment, will attract more nurses to your medical facility in the long run.